miage-lille/dnd-kata/README.md

 - Use of dependencies coming from many repositories : opam, npm, esy, git, local, ...
 - A unique manifest to manage all the dune files

+> If you don't already have esy installed, run `npm i -g esy`

 First create the manifest :

 ```sh